rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-uploading-large-files/index.md

     curl -H 'X-Auth-Token: <token>' \
     https://<storage_url>/container/myobject

-For more information, see the [Creating large objects](https://docs.rackspace.com/docs/cloud-files/v1/developer-guide/#creating-large-objects) section in the Cloud Files Developer Guide.
+For more information, see the [Creating large objects](https://docs.rackspace.com/docs/cloud-files/v1/use-cases/additional-object-services-information#creating-large-objects) section in the Cloud Files Developer Guide.

+Use the Feedback tab to make any comments or ask questions.
+You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/.